Stolao/Npc_Release/README.md

         * Function use to replace sc_end all; when relevent
     * 2Test_Functions
         * Functions that may or may not work, will get back to later
+    * F_InvCheck_v1.00
+        * Checks both invetory count and weight for an array of items

 Daily Login Rewards
 ---------